bpodchezertsev/awesome-tech-designs/WIG.md

 Project highlights usage of a hydrofoil, a high aspect ratio wing, and multiple engines.

-Possible WIG type is unknown, but I predict at least B-Type WIG and possible C-Type WIG.
+Possible WIG type is unknown, but I think it could be a B-type WIG.

 Numbers built: 1